elotl/kip/README.md

 ### Features
 - [Networking](docs/networking.md), including host network mode, cluster IPs, DNS, HostPorts and NodePorts
 - Pods will be started on a cloud instance that matches the pod resource requests/limits.
-If no requests/limits are present in the pod spec, kip will fall back to a default cloud instance type specified in [cloud-instance-provider.yaml](docs/provider-config.md)
+If no requests/limits are present in the pod spec, Kip will fall back to a default cloud instance type specified in [cloud-instance-provider.yaml](docs/provider-config.md)
 - GPU instances
 - Logs
 - Exec